 The ceiling area is next.
-To measure the area of a square or rectangular room, multiple the width by the length.
+To measure the area of a square or rectangular room, multiply the width by the length.
 Also, you can use the floor dimensions and apply those numbers as the ceiling specs.
-If your ceiling is not square or rectangle, but a triangle, the area is the base multiplied by the height, then divided by two.
+If your ceiling is not a square or rectangle, but a triangle, the area is the base multiplied by the height, then divided by two.

 Drywall estimator tips

 The steps explained above are useful for standard square and rectangle rooms.
-On the other hand, if your room has an irregular shape sloping walls and similar, use the tips that follow:
+On the other hand, if your room has an irregular shape sloping walls, and similar, use the tips that follow:

 - If your room breaks it up into smaller sections, measure walls and ceilings in each section, and then add them together.

 - Sloping walls all together from a triangular area.
-You can calculate the triangular space by using the area equation: length of the wall at the base of the triangle multiplied by its height and divided by two (as shown on the image above).
+You can calculate the triangular space by using the area equation: length of the wall at the base of the triangle multiplied by its height and divided by two (as shown in the image above).